WTTJ/dot_hackerpledge/README.md

 **Does this pledge have legal status?**

-No. Still represents a strong, public commitment towards a hacker-friendly culture in the workplace.
+No. Still, it represents a strong, public commitment towards a hacker-friendly culture in the workplace.

 **As a company, how do I support the pledge?**

 We will announce an "official" protocol to publicly support the pledge, with a directory of companies having done so.
 It will probably consist of a tweet sent from the official company account and possibly a badge.

 In the meantime, please contact us at contact@dotconferences.eu to be among the launch companies.

+**As a hacker, how do I support the pledge?**

+About the same.
+We should work on a good wording for a tweet to show support, something like "I would strongly prefer working in a company supporting the Hacker Pledge".

 **Why did you create this pledge?**